xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 TEST MOUNT this should be called once and should NOT be called on overlay close.

-TEST UNMOUNT 1 disableDeactivate when drop open and change page (browser location prev next) this should NOT be called.
+TEST UNMOUNT 1 disableDeactivate when overlay open and change page (browser location prev next) overlay should close automatically and this should NOT be called.

 TEST UNMOUNT 2 Xt.unmountArr should be the same and xtNamespace should be 0.